 You and your spouse can choose to try mediation at any stage in the process of ending your marriage, including after your divorce is final.

-If you and your spouse can reach a marital settlement agreement (also known in Arizona as a separation agreement) before you file your divorce papers, you'll be able to file for an uncontested divorce in Arizona —and take advantage the streamlined procedure for "divorce by consent" in some Arizona counties.
+If you and your spouse can reach a marital settlement agreement (also known in Arizona as a separation agreement) before you file your divorce papers, you'll be able to file for an uncontested divorce in Arizona —and take advantage of the streamlined procedure for "divorce by consent" in some Arizona counties.

 The separation agreement should cover all of the key issues involved in ending your marriage, including: